Compared are the Regular Version (German Blu-ray by Splendid) and the Chinese Extended Version (Chinese TV on Star TV)

 A few minor jump cuts in the Chinese Extended Version with a length of less than 0.5 sec each have not been listed in the following comparison.

-Regular visitors are probably familiar with the numerous comparisons for Jackie Chan flicks.
-There is nobody else in the business with more comparisons aka with such a huge filmography with so many different versions of his movies.
+Regular visitors of our website are probably familiar with the numerous comparisons for Jackie Chan flicks.
+There is probably nobody else in the business with more comparisons aka with such a huge filmography and so many different versions of his movies.
 Often cut for international distribution, most of the movies have been released uncut in the meantime.
 Particularly interesting always have been and always will be the Asian Extended and/or Alternate Versions.
 Some of these are probably too specific or a different version was simply not to be expected - as happened on 12/24/2014 when the Japanese Blu-ray of Armour of God II - Operation Condor was released (comparison).

 Something similar happened with the weird screen adaption of City Hunter (1992).
 At the very least the Chinese network Star TV got a certain Extended Version of the movie which contains several additional moments - exclusively in the first 10 minutes of the movie though.
 Jackie's dream sequence is way longer resp. there is more comedy now.
 Nothing outstanding but quite entertaining for fans.
 Also worth mentioning is the fact that the Chinese TV Version is in full screen plus it contains hardcoded Chinese and English subtitles.
 Last but not least, the alternate footage of the alarm clock is not new resp. the Japane Version contains the very same alternate footage.